AlexeyKulbitsky/CoffeeBooker/README.md

 you can apply to refine your search for a cafe.

 The app uses HTML, CSS and Javascript for its front end.
 This will later be adapted to work on React framework for iOS and Android alike.
 The login and registration page have user authentication built into them.
-This uses flask to achieve this functionality.
+This uses Flask to achieve this functionality.
 Its a framework where we used python to implement it.
 Javascript is used to populate databases for the product These databases are dummy databases as in they don't hold any meaningful data, they hold placeholder values for the application to use.
 Functionality regarding the use of these is